 I’ve also noticed, especially in museum-like settings, that I find myself being more curious.
 Having a specific place to mark down a few of the “hmm, I wonder” thoughts makes it easier to have them.

 Lastly, I definitely remember more.
 The “Generation Effect,” which posits that you remember things better if you rewrite them in your own wording, may play a role in this.
-But also because I find myself revisiting older notes, updating them when I come into contact with new-but-related observations or experiences.
+But it may also be because I find myself revisiting older notes, updating them when I come into contact with new-but-related observations or experiences.
+So I’m just being reminded of the content more regularly than before.

 I’m still early into testing this note taking journaling strategy, but I’m pretty excited about it so far.
 I’ll report back after more testing.